-I recently completed a DPhil degree from the department of Geography and the Environment at Oxford University, writing on contemporary artistic experiments with the poetics and politics of air.
-I have worked with artists and practitioners exploring air quality, breathing bodies, clouds, balloons, kites and other flying things.
-During my doctoral studies I undertook fieldwork at the studio of Tomás Saraceno in Berlin, where I participated in Tomás Saraceno's residency with the French space agency (Centre National des Études Spatiales - CNES) and collaborated on the long-term projects Becoming Aerosolar and the Aerocene.
-Together with Tomás Saraceno, Jol Thomson, Ivana Franke, Alan Prohm and Natalija Miodragovic, I also designed and delivered a new curriculum on radically multidisciplinary arts practice and creative geographical methods at the Technical University of Braunschweig, Germany.
+During my doctoral studies between 2013-2016 I undertook ethnographic fieldwork at the Studio of Tomás Saraceno in Berlin, where I collaborated on the long-term projects Becoming Aerosolar and Aerocene.
+Together with Tomás Saraceno, Jol Thomson, Ivana Franke, Alan Prohm and Natalija Miodragovic, I also designed and delivered a new curriculum for creative practice and artistic research at the Technical University of Braunschweig, Germany.

 I am an active member of the Aerocene community.
 In addition to launching Aerocene Explorer sculptures with my students, I have been involved in curating Aerocene symposia and workshops at the Haus der Kulturen der Welt, Berlin; 21er Haus, Vienna; the Royal College of Art, London; Lancaster University; Royal Holloway University; and the Palais de Tokyo, Paris.

 Feel free to email me using this site, or via my Royal Holloway address.

 Please find my (reasonably up to date) Curriculum Vitae below.